Troubleshoot network connectivity: Device discovery

 Device discovery uses multicast DNS (mDNS) to determine the IP address of the Fuchsia target device.
 Fuchsia target devices broadcast their IP information to mDNS with a service type of _fuchsia._udp.

-You can use avahi to query this information with the following command:
+To query this information with avahi, run the following command:

 avahi-browse --resolve _fuchsia._udp

 This command will appear to hang.
 It first dumps any records in the avahi cache, and then sits and listens for mDNS broadcasts.
-With the --resolve flag, avahi subsequently tries to resolve any records encountered.
-Resolution yields the IPv6 address of the Fuchsia target device, for example:
+If you use the --resolve flag, avahi subsequently tries to resolve any records encountered.
+Resolution yields the IPv6 address of the Fuchsia target device.
+For example:

 $ avahi-browse --resolve _fuchsia._udp